How to Improve Self-Awareness

 Make a point to ask for direct feedback and cover your personality's negative and positive aspects.
 One surprising benefit of this outside perspective is that you can get feedback immediately.

 Self-reflection is a crucial ingredient of self-awareness.
-By regularly (preferably daily) reflecting on who you are as a person, you get to review whether you are getting to understand yourself better, making strides, living with more intentionality, etc. Self-reflection should cover your feelings, emotions, thoughts, and your actions.
+By regularly (preferably daily) reflecting on who you are as a person, you get to review whether you are getting to understand yourself better, making strides, living with more intentionality, etc. Self-reflection should cover your feelings, emotions, thoughts, and actions.

 Ask What, Not Why